Plain White T's: American Nights, Parallel Universe, and Plain White T's (2013–present)

 The band left Hollywood Records after creative conflicts with the label during the production of the American Nights album.
 American Nights was released by Megaforce Records on March 31, 2015.
 The release date of American Nights was pushed back several times by their former record label, Hollywood Records.
 In 2015, they also appeared on Blues Traveler's album Blow Up the Moon, co-writing the song "Nikkia's Prom."
 On November 22, 2015, the band released a music video for "American Nights" featuring Higgenson's son, Lennon.

 In May 2017, Plain White T's released a music video for their song "Land of the Living".
 The band, which had left their label Fearless in 2005, returned to the label.
 As of April 2017, the band has said that they are currently writing new music.
 The band performed "Hey There Delilah" at the 2017 Alternative Press Music Awards.
 In July 2017, the band closed the 2017 National Scout Jamboree, exactly 10 years after "Hey There Delilah" was number-one on the charts.
 In 2017, Plain White T's re-signed with Fearless Records.
 Their latest studio album, Parallel Universe, was released on August 24, 2018.

 Tirio quit the band in October 2020, leaving Higgenson as the only remaining founding member.

 After releasing six singles through 2023, Plain White T's officially released their self-titled studio album on November 17.

 In September 2024, the band covered "Surface Pressure" for A Whole New Sound, a compilation album featuring pop-punk covers of songs from classic Disney films.

+The band are confirmed to be making an appearance at Welcome to Rockville, which will take place in Daytona Beach, Florida in May 2026.